Eikon

-Eikon is a set of software products provided by Refinitiv for financial professionals to monitor and analyze financial information.
+Eikon is a set of software products set to be fully replaced by LSEG Workspace in 2025.
+It is designed for financial professionals to monitor and analyse financial information.
 It provides access to real time market data, news, fundamental data, analytics, trading and messaging tools.
 It provides data on asset classes including foreign exchange, money markets, fixed income, equities, commodities, funds, and real estate.